ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 **dpk_digest/runtime.py**

-This file implements a serie of user defined validation steps that must be executed prior to invoking the transform.
+This file implements a series of user defined validation steps that must be executed prior to invoking the transform.
-Key Methods implemented by the developer:
+Key Methods implemented by the developer are:
-* **add_input_params() is called by the framework to validate the presence of all required configuration parameter for this transform and specifies guidance to the user if any is missing
+* add_input_params() is called by the framework to validate the presence of all required configuration parameter for this transform and specifies guidance to the user if any is missing
-* **apply_input_params() is called by the framework to validate the values associated with the configuration parameter.
+* apply_input_params() is called by the framework to validate the values associated with the configuration parameter.

 ```python
 # (C) Copyright IBM Corp.
 2024.